dfmore/md-mermaid-to-pdf/README.md

 ## What It Does

-- Converts Markdown to PDF
+- 📄 Converts Markdown to PDF
-- Renders all Mermaid diagram types (flowcharts, sequence, class, state, ER, Gantt, etc.)
+- 📊 Renders all Mermaid diagram types (flowcharts, sequence, class, state, ER, Gantt, etc.)
-- Syntax highlighting for 100+ languages via Shiki
+- 💻 Syntax highlighting for 100+ languages via Shiki
-- Integrates with Cursor IDE as a task
+- 🔧 Integrates with Cursor IDE as a task
-- No LaTeX or Pandoc required - uses headless Chrome
+- ⚡ Uses headless Chrome - no LaTeX or Pandoc required

 ---